 - 7.1 The Governing Body's statutory responsibility for safeguarding the welfare of children goes beyond simply child protection.
 The duty is to ensure that safeguarding permeates all activity and functions.
-This policy therefore complements and supports a range of other policies, for instance
+This policy therefore complements and supports a range of other policies, for instance:

-- Pupil Behaviour Policy
+- Behaviour and Anti Bullying Policy

 - Staff Code of Conduct ("Guidance for Safer working practice")

-- Racist incidents

-- Anti-Bullying (including Cyberbullying)

 - Special Educational Needs and Disability

-- Trips and visits

-- Work experience and extended work placements

 - First aid and the administration of medicines

 - Health and Safety

 - Relationships Education, Relationships and Sex Education and Health Education Site Security

 - Equal Opportunities

 - Toileting/Intimate care

 - E-safety

-- Extended school activities